lsst-sitcom/sitcomtn-137/index.md

 #### Retrieving Mask Information

 Accessing the mask information of an input warp or coadd is another useful tool.
 In general, it's easier to refer to masks with their letter names, such as "BAD" or "CR".
 The mask plane will store the dictionary relating the letter name to the assigned bit value, and can be converted using `getMaskPlane("<mask letter name>")` function.
-Using this function to convert to the bit value is good practice, since the bit value is not guaranteed to be consistent.
+Using this function to convert to the bit value is good practice, since the exact bit value is not guaranteed to be consistent.

-When using the mask planes, it's generally useful to pick out a specific mask to investigate.
+Picking out a specific mask to investigate is generally useful when using the mask planes.
 With the mask plane of the warp or coadd and the mask of interest, the function `numpy.bitwise_and()` will fill in the elements of the mask plane with the bit of the specified mask, and set the other elements to 0.
 This is most helpful in combination with `numpy.where()`, which can create a boolean mask based on the occurrence of pixels containing the bit.

 The example below aims to mask pixels with both the INTRP and SAT masks in the variance plane of a cell for later analyses.